AY2526S1-CS2103T-T12-3/tp/docs/UserGuide.md

 - **Member**: A person in the club whose record is stored in the system.
 Includes basic details like name, phone number, email.
 - **Role**: The responsibility assigned to a member.
 Members can have multiple roles.
 - **Subcommittee**: A smaller group within the main executive committee, responsible for specific tasks such as Publicity, Tech or Logistics.
-Members may belong to one or more Subcommittees.

 ### Technical Terms